skrinak/recommendationEngine/Lab2 - Introduction to Object2Vec/README.md

 1. If you have already completed Steps 1 through 5 from the "Lab 1 - Introduction to Factorization Machines" section of this workshop, please proceed to step 2.
 Otherwise, go to [Lab 1 - Recommendation-Engine-Workshop/Introduction to Factorization Machines](../Lab1%20-%20Introduction%20to%20Factorization%20Machines) and complete the 5 steps required to setup SageMaker and add the required IAM roles and policies.
 Also, this workshop assumes all SageMaker instances and S3 buckets are in the Oregon region: us-west-2.

-1. Open the notebook, **object2vec_movie_recommendation.ipynb** in this directory.
+1. Open the notebook, [object2vec_movie_recommendation.ipynb](object2vec_movie_recommendation.ipynb) in this directory.
 Examine, understand, and run each cell and return to these instructions.

 	Don't be alarmed by red log messages while training your model.
 SageMaker prints ordinary log messages in red.
-Wall time for training takes about 4 minutes per model. **Do not proceed to the nest step until the notebook has fully completed and each cell has run.**
+Wall time for training takes about 4 minutes per model. **Do not proceed to the next step until the notebook has fully completed and each cell has run.**

 	When training is complete you can get the full path to your newly trained model from the notebook in the next cell.
 The model name is embedded in the s3 URL.
 You'll need the name of your model for subsequent steps.
 Make a copy now.
 Your model name looks like ```object2vec-2019-01-10-20-54-13-705```.